How I Killed Bad Meetings

 Photo by Alexandre Pellaes on Unsplash

 Why?
 Perhaps he just loves the sound of his voice or worries that if he sends an email, you won’t read it.
 And you probably won’t.
 At least you won’t if you fail to understand why the information is important.
-But right behind complaints of too many meetings are complaints of too many emails.
+But right behind complaints of too many are complaints of too many emails.

 We live in the information age.
 To not drown in the flood of information, we filter it out.
 As a survivor, you’d filter out this would-be email.
 Either way, you’re not listening unless the speaker is particularly entertaining or addressing your immediate concerns.